Calstone Wellington

-Calstone Wellington is a small village and former parish in Wiltshire, England, about 2.5 mi south-east of Calne and now part of the civil parish of Calne Without.
-The village has a 15th-century church.
+Calstone Wellington is a small village and former parish, now part of Cherhill parish, in Wiltshire, England.
+The village lies about 2.5 mi south-east of Calne and has a 15th-century church.

 Geography

 Anciently, there was a distinction between Calstone (which was a tithing of Calne parish and had no central settlement or church) and the small Calstone Wellington parish (which had a village and St Mary's church).
 In 1890, both were absorbed into the newly created Calne Without parish.
 Today, Calstone Wellington has two farms, the church and a few houses.
 The hamlet of Theobald's Green, which had been in the north of Calstone Wellington parish, remains a small settlement.

 The southern boundary of Calstone Wellington was a Roman road.
 The eastern boundary followed a prehistoric ditch, while in the north the boundary with Cherhill passed through Oldbury Camp, the site of an Iron Age hillfort.
 In the west the boundary followed the minor road from Quemerford to Bishops Cannings.

 The source of the River Marden is at Ranscombe Bottom near Calstone Wellington, and most of the land is chalk downland.
 The Calstone and Cherhill Downs is a biological SSSI, notified in 1971.